abbgrade/PsBuildTasks/Readme.md

 - It expects a `Build` that builds the module into the `publish` directory.
 - It expects a `InstallTestDependencies` task which installs modules, required to test the module.
 - It expects Pester tests in the `test` directory.

+Add the following task to your `.build.ps1` file to create/update your workflow.

 ```powershell
 task UpdateValidationWorkflow {